oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

     ```
     ![Public Keys](images/public-key.png " ")

     e.
-Copy the contents of the public key to the clipboard using pbcopy, xclip or a similar tool (you'll need to paste the value into the Console later):
+Copy the contents of the public key using ctrl-v to the clipboard using pbcopy, xclip or a similar tool (you'll need to paste the value into the Console later):

     ```
     <copy>
-    cat ~/.oci/oci_api_key_public.pem | pbcopy
+    cat ~/.oci/oci_api_key_public.pem
     </copy>
     ```
     ![Copy Public Keys](images/copy-pub.png " ")